hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 * The Helm CLI tool, version 3.12.0 or later
 * A domain and a list of subdomain to generate the SSL certificate and host your applications in the cluster

-### Set up load balancer with MetalLB
+### Set up the load balancer with MetalLB

-You can install and set up the load balancer by following up the blog post [Setting up the load balancer with MetalLB](https://developer.hpe.com/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise/).
+You can install MetalLB and set up the load balancer by following up the blog post [Setting up the load balancer with MetalLB](https://developer.hpe.com/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise/).

 H﻿ere is the deployed MetalLB to the namespace *metallb-system* in the cluster: